 The Cue Community Resource Centre (CRC) is the tourist information centre for Cue.
 Located in a heritage-listed building (the Government Buildings), the building was built in 1896 and was originally the town Post Office.

-As the Cue Tourist Information Centre, the Cue CRC has a whole range of booklets and brochures on sites in Cue, such as the Cue Heritage Trail, Big Bell and Walga Rock brochures, plus brochures for most of Western Australia.
+As the tourist information centre the Cue CRC has a whole range of booklets and brochures on sites in Cue, such as the Cue Heritage Trail, Big Bell and Walga Rock brochures, plus brochures for most of Western Australia.

-Other services the Cue CRC provides are internet/computer access, printing and copying, room hire, web conferencing services, secretarial and desktop publishing services.
-They also help with device issues, whether you need help setting up a new phone or ipad or laptop problems.
+Other services the Cue CRC provides are internet/computer access, printing and copying, room hire, web conferencing services, and secretarial and desktop publishing services.
+They also help with device issues, whether you need help setting up a new phone or iPad or laptop problems.